morpheuslord/QuadraInspect/README.md

 The addins are for the community to edit.
 Anyone who is intrested can add new tools by editing the `config/additional.py` file and the tools and all the perticular configurations necessary for the smooth installation of the program.

-The addins can be updated using the `update addins` or the `update-addins` commands depending on the mode of usage.
+- The addins can be updated using the `update addins` or the `update-addins` commands depending on the mode of usage.
+- For each Addin a currsponding config file must be written and placed in the `config` directory.
+- Each of the tools must be updating the `main.py` also.
 Hope many more tools will be added by you all as a support and building of the tool.

+As of now there is one additional tool called APKEditor mentioned in the addins.
+You can install that from the `START addins` command and needs `java RTE` to run

 ## Usage
 Each module has a help function so that the commands and the discriptions are detailed and can be altered for operation.